calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 ### Grade A
 Implement Conways game of life in ASCII text

+[comment]: # (https://www.conwaylife.com/wiki/55P9H3V0  the smallest known spaceship with an unsimplified speed of 3c/9)

 2D Arrays & Algorithm Design (B to A Grade)
 -------------------------------------------